umarcor/icestudio/README.md

 yarn start
 ```

+> NOTE: use `yarn run check` for checking the style of sources and `yarn prettify` for fixing them.
+CI will fail if _non-pretty_ sources are pushed.

 > NOTE: for adding blocks or examples, you can contribute to [icestudio-blocks](https://github.com/FPGAwars/icestudio-blocks), [icestudio-examples](https://github.com/FPGAwars/icestudio-examples) or [collection-default](https://github.com/FPGAwars/collection-default).

 ## Build the docs